slab-it/FRATTVAE/README.md

 Academic use of this software is free and does not require any permission.
 We encourage academic users to cite our research paper (if applicable).

-For commercial use, please contact the author for permission at [inukai10@dna.bio.keio.ac.jp].
+For commercial use, please contact us for permission.

+If you have any questions or problems, please let us know.
+MAIL:  [inukai10@dna.bio.keio.ac.jp]